Instruction & Training

 The UO Libraries offers credit courses each year, including 300 level courses and practicums.
 More >>

-Librarians are specialists in one or more subject areas, and can offer support to faculty and GTFs in designing research assignments; integrating information competencies into course objectives; developing web guides, Blackboard tools, and interactive media to support assignments or course content; and other forms of collaboration to support the curriculum.
+Librarians are specialists in one or more subject areas, and can offer support to faculty and GTFs in designing research assignments; integrating information competencies into course objectives; developing web guides, Canvas, and interactive media to support assignments or course content; and other forms of collaboration to support the curriculum.

 The Libraries support the UO's teaching and learning mission with a wide variety of technology-based resources and services, including Blackboard, classroom equipment support and training, and video production.
 More >>